Fitness to Practise Guide for Employers

 In most cases CORU should be told at the point that you as an employer or manager decide that there is evidence of a concern relating to Fitness to Practise.
 This is usually when the matter goes forward to the formal disciplinary or capability process.

 Sometimes it will be appropriate for CORU to wait until you have finished your internal procedures.
-But there may be times when CORU may proceed immediately with the Fitness to Practise process.
+But, depending on the seriousness of the situation, there may be times when CORU may proceed immediately with the Fitness to Practise process.

 Even if CORU does not immediately pursue an allegation, once we have been told about it, CORU will be better placed to protect the public.
 For example, once CORU is made aware of an allegation, the registrant concerned cannot avoid the consequences by removing themselves from the Register or allow their registration to end.